 - What is my organization doing with this data?

 While most people are just opening up to big data, the impact and potential that it has in Africa is incredible.
 Here is a brief analysis of some of the issues that we can look forward to over the next coming years.

 A recent study indicated that 65% of kids starting school today will be working in jobs that have not even been created yet.
 This means there is an uncharted territory, lots of uncertainty ahead.
 One thing that is for sure, is that life has to go on.

-With the prospect of big data in Africa, and the increasing interest in Africa for development and economic purposes, there will be competitive threats coming up from time to time.
+With the prospect of big data in Africa and the increasing interest in Africa for development and economic purposes, there will be competitive threats coming up from time to time.
 Most of these threats are external.

-We are looking at a situation where organizations that might not even have been related to your business in the first place, organizations that you never would have imagined competing against you, might in fact pose a threat to your market share.
+We are looking at a situation where organizations that might not even have been related to your business in the first place, organizations that you would never have imagined competing against you, might, in fact, pose a threat to your market share.

 Importance of real-time analytics

 Real-time data analysis has already proven to be a disruptive force in 2016.
 Instantly actionable insight is no longer just about options, but a necessity.
 Clients demand relevant information, personalized to their situation.
 Better yet, they demand it immediately!

 On the bright side though, such ability is no longer limited to the crème de la crème of the cloud industry.
 Any company, irrespective of their industry of operation has the chance of embracing opportunities are available through big data.